o3de/o3de.org/content/docs/user-guide/editor/viewport/advanced-operations.md

 ## Reset a manipulator's transform, rotation, or scale

-You can reset a manipulator to it's default location, rotation, or scale by pressing **Ctrl + R** while the related manipulator is active.
+You can reset a manipulator to its default location, rotation, or scale by pressing **Ctrl + R** while the related manipulator is active.

 ## Matching entity transforms